Glitch31415/rws/README.md

 *TCP port*: Leave as default.

+*Information for active servers listing*: Leave blank, or add very brief additional information about your server.

+*Noisy data mode*: Enable if using a modem that will send unfiltered, noisy text to the server, such as FLDigi.
+Otherwise, leave disabled.

-*Save settings automatically*: This will write the above configuration to [user directory]\rwsdata\rws.conf.
+*Save settings automatically*: This will write the above configuration to [jar directory]\rwsdata\rws.conf.
 I recommend doing this.

 The server should now start.
 You can interact with it from the terminal just like clients would from the radio side; just remember to disconnect from the server by typing |disc after messing around from the terminal so you allow outside connections again.